AutoOcc: Automatic Open-Ended Semantic Occupancy Annotation via Vision-Language Guided Gaussian Splatting: Experiments

 \subsection{Ablation Studies}

-We analyze the effect of dynamic objects clustering (DOC) by disabling the clustering of dynamic objects and optimizing them together with static foregrounds.
-Table~\ref{tab:Ablation} and Figure~\ref{fig:dynamic} show that dynamic objects clustering effectively mitigates the challenges of dynamic trailing and spatial occlusion in occupancy estimation.
-Table~\ref{tab:Ablation} foreground-background decoupling also facilitates fine-grained, object-level estimation of semantic occupancy.
-We further ablate the effect of LiDAR geometric priors by removing the $L_{geo}$ loss from our framework.
-The degraded results highlight the importance of geometric priors in constraining the shape and distribution of Gaussians, thereby enabling a more accurate reconstruction of the overall scene structure.
-More quantitative and qualitative results are available in the supplementary material.
+We analyze the effect of the self-estimated flow module for dynamic objects by disabling the clustering of dynamic objects and optimizing them together with static foregrounds.
+Table~\ref{tab:Ablation} and Figure~\ref{fig:dynamic} show that the self-estimated flow module effectively mitigates the challenges of dynamic trailing and spatial occlusion in the annotation of occupancy.
+We further ablate the effect of semantic-aware scalable Gaussians and LiDAR geometric priors by replacing the scalable Gaussians and removing the $L_{geo}$ loss from our framework.
+The degraded results highlight the importance of geometric priors in constraining the shape and distribution of Gaussians, leading to more accurate occupancy reconstruction.